Licensing text and photos

 For the avoidance of doubt, please note that "noncommercial" means you may not charge a fee for access to any printed or electronic publication (including a website or other online system) that includes our work, charge a fee for the use of our work, use it in any paid-for publication (whether commercial, educational, or whatever), use it to sell, endorse, or promote any product or service, or earn any money from it by advertising or any other means whatosever, irrespective of whether you make a profit.

 Please note that if you create modified versions of our images ("derivative works"), you are legally obliged (under the terms of the license) to release them under the same license—in other words, to allow other people to use them in the same way that we have.
-So you may not creative derivative works and then sell them on to other people, for example.
+So you may not create derivative works and then sell them on to other people, for example.

 We can license any of our photos or artworks for commercial use either online or offline.
 The precise licensing fee is negotiable and varies according to how and where you want to use an image (for example, how big it will be on the page), the type of use you intend (commercial or educational), your print run, and so on.
 We will happily customize our "how-it-works" artworks to your precise requirements and we can often redraw low-resolution artworks in high-resolution (typically 3000 pixels across and whatever number of DPI you require).
+We can supply artworks with or without text labels/numbering, as you wish.

 We price hi-res artworks individually according to their complexity (how long they took to draw) and any extra work you'd like us to do to them.